The final two candidates battling to become the next prime minister

 Ms Truss argued she could be trusted with Brexit despite voting Remain in the 2016 EU referendum as she held a launch event for her Tory leadership bid.
 She said: “We need to deliver Brexit and all the opportunities it offers.
 We need to win the fight for freedom at home and across the world.”

+The Foreign Secretary on Sunday unveiled plans to build 21st-century model villages to house the workers of “a new industrial revolution”.
+She vowed to transform disused brownfield sites up and down the country into “full-fat freeports” to turbocharge investment in Britain.

+She also pledged to get private enterprises growing faster than the public sector and return the UK’s economic performance to pre-Brexit levels by the end of the decade.

-On Saturday, Ms Truss pledged to embark on a “bonfire of the quangos”, saying she would divert hundreds of millions of pounds from “bureaucratic bodies” to frontline services if she becomes prime minister.
+While on Saturday, Ms Truss said she would embark on a “bonfire of the quangos”, pledging to divert hundreds of millions of pounds from “bureaucratic bodies” to frontline services if she becomes prime minister.

 A tax-cutting Tory who likes to play up comparisons to Mrs Thatcher, she said in a TV debate: “I’m running an entirely positive campaign which is about the great challenges we face and what we need to do to deliver for the people of Britain because we are facing a cost-of-living crisis, families are struggling.”